 In my recipe here, it is the moisture of the chickpeas that holds everything together.
 It wasn’t long before I could resist playing with different spices, herbs, and other ingredients.

 Beetroot gets my top vote for its incredible nutritional profile and its ability to help lower blood pressure, improve stamina and support healthy liver function.
 So it was only a matter of time before it appeared in my falafel.

 Beetroot has excellent antioxidant properties.
 It is high in glutathione, polyphenols and betalains, which all have excellent anti-oxidant properties.
-Anti-oxidants play a key role in prevention of most chronic diseases, due to their ability to counteract the effects of free radical damage on human tissue.
+Anti-oxidants play a key role in the prevention of most chronic diseases, due to their ability to counteract the effects of free radical damage on human tissue.

 Read on here for more about beetroot…

 Coriander leaves (cilantro) are a wonderful addition to this recipe, with its hint of green to compliment the beetroot red and its plethora of antioxidants and beneficial nutrients.
 It doesn’t dominate the flavour, but simply compliments it (and if you don’t like coriander leaves you can swap for parsley or just leave it out altogether).

 - 2 beetroots (just under tennis ball size)